 Based on these analyses, we compute multiple metrics because each provides complementary insight into performance.
 RC is the least significant difference between two repeated measurements on a case taken under the same conditions,

-.
+RC=1.962σε 2=2.77σε.

 The interpretation of RC is that the difference between any two normally-distributed measurements on the subject is expected to fall between –RC and RC for 95% of replicated measurements [47].
-The 95% tolerance interval for 95% of differences between replicated measurements is , where
+The 95% tolerance interval for 95% of differences between replicated measurements is RCL,RCU=2.77σL, 2.77σU, where

+σL=nK-1σϵ2 /χn(K-1)(0.975)2 , συ=nK-1σϵ2/χnK-1(0.025)2 ,

-and is the thpercentile of the distribution with degrees of freedom.
+and χnK-1(α)2 is the 100αth percentile of the χ2 distribution with n(K-1) degrees of freedom.

 The within-subject standard of deviation (wSD) is estimated as square root of the averaged sample variances across tumors, where the sample variance is computed from the replications for each tumor.
 This wSD assumes that the within-tumor variance is the same across all tumors.
 The within-subject coefficient of variance (wCV) is a relative measure of repeatability, which we calculate as wSD/mean and thus is proportional to the magnitude of the tumor’s size.